 Gifts or Creatures is the musical pursuit of husband-wife Brandon and Bethany Foote.
 The couple fuses a blend of midwestern folklore, old world history and cinematic soundscapes to create a trove of antique Americana.

-Since the release of their 2010 freshman outing, Pilot House, Gifts or Creatures has performed consistently throughout the Midwest supporting a wide range of acts including Breathe Owl Breathe, Blitzen Trapper, and Frontier Ruckus.
+Since 2010, Gifts or Creatures has performed throughout the Midwest and has shared bills with Blitzen Trapper, Breathe Owl Breathe and Frontier Ruckus.
+They have appeared at the Wheatland Music Festival and recorded with Daytrotter.
 Brandon & Bethany are also active members of Michigan's Earthwork Music Collective, advocating for original music and environmental awareness throughout the Great Lakes region.

 "Gifts or Creatures' new album Yesteryear Western Darkness is a gorgeous and unique work filled with rich, lush tones and poetic, historically-charged lyrics for the times.
 The songs are brilliantly crafted.
 Art and heart at work."